milanbukovics/milanbukovics.github.io/projects/crazyflie.md

 #### Heterogeneous Swarm Deployment

 This part of the research focuses on developing and refining formation control strategies for a heterogeneous fleet of robots, integrating both stock-flying Crazyflies and a custom-designed wheeled platform.
 Utilizing the Lighthouse positioning system [6] for accurate real-time position feedback, the project aims to achieve precise coordination between aerial and ground robots.
 A centralized control architecture will be implemented through ROS2 [7], enabling efficient communication and decision-making.
 The CrazyChoir [8] software framework will be adapted to manage multi-robot dynamics, ensuring seamless formation control and collaboration across the heterogeneous group.
+I have been working on all the part since August  2024.

 ## References